jai-the-seeker/musings/_posts/2020-04-08-docker-php.markdown

 ---
 layout: post
-title:  "Chapter 01 : Setting up Infrastructure"
+title:  "Docker Infrastructure for Attacker Victim PHP-MySql Lab"
 date:   2020-04-08 23:20:58 +0530
-categories : [web exploitation]
+categories : [docker]
-tags: [docker, web exploitation, infrastructure]
+tags: [docker, web exploitation, Php, MySql, infrastructure]
 ---

+{% include toc %}
-## After Fresh Installation
+# After Fresh Installation
 Once we have installed all the CE-edition of docker and docker-compose from the docker website, we have following with us:
 {% highlight console %}
 {% endhighlight %}